 Generally, however, the benefits of organizing as a non-profit entity pale in comparison to the list of opportunities for growth and development available only to for-profit enterprises.

-How Are We Evening The For-Progress Playing Field?
+How Are We Evening The Playing Field?

 B Lab established a set of rigorous standards against which companies are assessed in order to be classified as a B Corporation.
 The standards require a company to maintain compliance with various measures related to social and environmental performance, public transparency, and legal accountability while fulfilling a mission to use the power of the markets to solve social and environmental problems.